Natural curls aren’t professional. …at least that’s what I’ve been told most of my life.

 The great thing about my teammates, though, was how inclusive and accepting they were of my personal style.
 I mentioned that I preferred to wear my hair natural and they encouraged me to go with it.
 Reassured, I wore my hair just how I wanted for our final competition together, in all of its natural curly afro glory.

-Nowadays, I wear my hair out and curly all the time.
+Nowadays, I wear my hair out and curly all the time because, newsflash, natural hair is appropriate for work.
 The important thing about wearing my natural curls is making sure that they are tame and tidy.
-These six products have made all the difference and help me to keep my hair in check.
+These six natural hair products have made all the difference and help me to keep my hair in check.
 Click the product names to find out where to buy them!

 My hair gets incredibly dry and it’s hard to keep it moisturized.
 To counteract this issue, the night before I wash my hair, I douse the entire thing in castor oil.
 No, not kidding.
 After I coat all of my hair with castor oil, I put a plastic cap over it and go to sleep.
 The next morning I wash it out and my hair is soft and moisturized (and there’s no weird castor oil smell after washing it out either).